 8. Lipped brick in the wall must be less than 1/4”.
 Each brick determined to be lipped greater than 1/4″ will result in a 50 brick deduction from the final brick count.

 9. Mortar joint thickness tolerance for bed joints are not less than 1/4” or greater than 5/8”.
+The working side of the wall and back wall will be judged independent of one another.
 If there are any bed joints measuring less than 1/4” or greater than 5/8”, a 25 brick deduction will be assessed to the final brick count for each joint that does not meet this tolerance.
 Only one deduction can take place in a single joint for the length of the wall on either side.
-The penalty can be assessed for each side of the wall separately, resulting in a potential 50 brick total deduction for a single bed joint on the front and back side of the wall combined.
+Any penalty will be assessed for each side of the wall separately.

 10. Mortar joint thickness tolerance for head joints are not less than 1/8” or greater than 3/4”.
 If there are any head joints exceeding 3/4” or less than 1/8”, a 25 brick deduction in the final brick count will be assessed per occurrence (maximum deduction 250 brick).
 Only one deduction can take place at a single head joint.